Parents who work from home or choose not to work and stay at home need to weigh the pros and cons of this decision.

 But it's nice to have someone caring for your children at your home, right?

-One of the downfalls about relying on a nanny for childcare is because it’s generally one person in charge of the care, what happens when that one person needs sick days or vacation days?
+One downfall of relying on a nanny for childcare is that it's generally one person in charge of the care.
+What happens when that one person needs sick days or vacation days?

 Whether in-home or at a child care center, most traditional daycares in Denham Springs typically are open from 6 am-6 pm, with some child care facilities having earlier or later times.

-Typically, daycare is most cost-effective if you are needing full-time care.
+Typically, daycare is most cost-effective if you need full-time care.

 Parent's Day Out (PDO)